yapweijun1996/AI-CSV-Chart/README.md

 -   **Interactive Visualizations**: The application uses **Chart.js** to generate a variety of interactive charts, including bar charts, line charts, pie charts, and more.
 -   **Comprehensive Data Table**: View the raw data in a searchable and sortable table with pagination and the ability to download filtered data.
 -   **Persistent History**: Save your analysis sessions and load them later.
 The history is stored in your browser's **IndexedDB**, ensuring that your work is preserved across sessions.
+-   **AI Explanations & Summary**: With a Gemini API key, get per-card natural language explanations and an executive AI summary synthesizing insights across charts.
+-   **AI Analysis Chat**: Ask free-form questions about the current dataset and charts; responses are grounded in the active analysis context.

 ## Developer Guide — Technical Deep Dive